Timmi-tech/Timmie-Libary-Management-System/Readme.md

-# Timmie library Management System
+# Timmie Library Management System

 A comprehensive Java-based library Management System designed to manage books, members, and borrowing records.
 Built using JDBC with the DAO pattern, file handling, and Java Collections Framework.